meemknight/gameLayer/README.md

 # How to use it:

 All the work that you do should be in the gameSetup project.
-There you can modift main.cpp and gameStructs.h and add new files if needed.
+There you can write your code in main.cpp.
+Don't remove gameStructs freeListAllocator and utility.
+You can and add new files if needed.
 In main.cpp there are 3 functions of interest: onCreate, onReload and gameLogic.
 On create is called when the game is created and you can initialize your variables there, load textures and set the window dimensions. gameLogic is called per frame and there you write your game logic.

 In gameStructs.h there is a struct called GameMemory.
-There you declare your variables that you want to be persistent after the frame like player position.
+There you declare your variables that you want to be persistent after the frame has ended like player position.
 Also, in gameStructs.h there is a struct called HeapMemory.
 You can change the heap memory of the program there.
 It is not dynamic so you should set enough memory from the beginning.

-The that i have talked about recieve some pointers to some variables that are usefull for your program:
+The functions that I have talked about recieve some pointers to some variables that are usefull for your program:
 	* deltaTime: measured in seconds, the time passed since last frame
-	* allocator: the global allocator pointer (for internal usage)
+	* allocator: the global allocator pointer (for internal usage, it overwrited the global allocator)
 	* console: the internal console. (more on this later)
 	* input: the game input (more on this later)
 	* mem: the game memory, here you have things declared in GameMemory structure from the gameStructs.h file
-	* heapMemory: (for internal usage)
+	* heapMemory: (for internal usage, yes it is just your heap memory)
 	* volatileMemory: used for temporary allocations (more on this later)
 	* windowBuffer: used for drawing to the screen (more on this later)
 	* windowSettings: used to set the window width, height and other things (more on this later)